 Eight fuel injectors, an 11.6:1 compression ratio and an 8600rpm rev limit, it added up to 197bhp and 123.4 bhp per litre

-The VZR N1, and all other ‘90s Japanese hot hatches for that matter, tend to get over shadowed by the EK9 Civic Type-R. The Civic’s seam welded shell, red Recaro seats and titanium gear knob were among the highlights, but the 1595cc 182bhp screaming VTEC engine really stole the headlines.
+The VZR N1, and all other ‘90s Japanese hot hatches for that matter, tend to get over shadowed by the EK9 Civic Type-R. The Civic’s stiffened shell, red Recaro seats and titanium gear knob were among the highlights, but the 1595cc 182bhp screaming VTEC engine really stole the headlines.
 With 114bhp per litre, it held the title of the highest specific power output of any production car.
 No exotic super cars here, just a humble hot hatch.

 But it only held the title for a few months, as Nissan stole it with the VZR’s heavily tuned SR16VE engine.
 Equipped with Nissan’s variable valve timing system, called NEO-VVL (Nissan Ecologically Orientated Variable Valve Timing and Lift if you were interested), eight fuel injectors, an 11.6:1 compression ratio and an 8600rpm rev limit, it added up to 197bhp and 123.4 bhp per litre.
 Impressive, even today.